EU aviation safety body to set up pilots' medical database by end 2016

 The task force had recommended striking a balance between patient confidentiality and public safety, but EASA said it would leave data protection matters to the executive European Commission.

-The Commission has already launched a legal challenge against Germany over its pilot licence renewal practices on the grounds that privacy is given too much weight to the detriment of safety.
-(Editing by David Holmes)
+The Commission has already launched a legal challenge against Germany over its pilot license renewal practices on the grounds that privacy is given too much weight to the detriment of safety.